CLayer-dev/docs/docs/faqs/common-questions.md

 ## General Questions

-### What is Core Layer?
+### What is CLayer?
-Core Layer is a high-performance, EVM-compatible blockchain platform powered by Delegated Proof of Stake (DPoS) consensus mechanism with AI-enhanced security features, designed to deliver up to 50,000 TPS with 1-3 second finality.
+CLayer is a high-performance, EVM-compatible blockchain platform powered by Delegated Proof of Stake (DPoS) consensus mechanism with AI-enhanced security features, designed to deliver up to 50,000 TPS with 1-3 second finality.

-### How does Core Layer differ from Ethereum?
+### How does CLayer differ from Ethereum?
 - **Performance**: Up to 50,000 TPS vs 15 TPS
 - **Block Time**: 3 seconds vs 12+ seconds
 - **Finality**: 1-3 seconds vs 6-10 minutes